retrocausal/udacity-space-odyssey/README.md

   >       - Project a hologram
   >       - Animate a scene etc..
   >
-  > Are extensible / overridable
+  > Are non static, extensible / overridable because different entities might render themselves differently

   ##### The Entity
   > The entity defines all the generic behaviour for all sorts of entities